codefellows-seattle-javascript-401n6/40-sorting-algorithms/README.md

   * Quicksort Sort
 * Pass all the test cases

+The **NativeSort** file is just the built-in array sort.
+It is present to serve as proof that the test infrastructure works.
+You don't need to implement any so-called "native sort" algorithm.

+Run the tests with `jest` or `jest --watch`.

 ## Submission Guidelines
 * Fork this repo
 * Submit to Canvas